francois-de-mareschal/HackDietDiary/README.md

 ### What is it?

-The [Hacker's Diet](https://www.fourmilab.ch/hackdiet/e4) is a method to lose weight designed as an engineering project.
+The [Hacker's Diet](https://www.fourmilab.ch/hackdiet/e4) is a method to lose weight designed as an engineering project for engineers.
 The author does not sell anything, he provides a method and a set of tools to measure and manage the weight loss.
 By measuring the weight on a daily basis, these tools provide a trend, bullish or bearish, and the excess or deficit of ingested calories.
 It only remains to adjust the meals.

 ### Does it works?